parity0x1/parity0x1.github.io/_posts/2021-01-10-sans-holiday-hack-challenge-2020.md

 ### Solution

-You'll need a key (Sparkle Redberry) and other odd objects.
-Use them to split, redirect and colour the santavator.
-Power red, yellow and green recievers.

 1. This one was pretty straight forward (or so I thought).
 I started off by speaking to Sparkle so I could get the panel key.
 2. I then wandered around the Lobby (Castle Ground) collecting all of the odd objects that I could find.
 3. I entered the santavator, opened the panel using the key and diverted the stream of light through the green bulb to the green receiver.
 I could now move to another (green) floor.